branislavblazek/fri/README.md

 ## Usage

-1. add subjects
+1. add subjects: `fri add-subject "pravdepodobnosť a štatistika" "PaŠ"` ...
-2. add teachers
+2. add teachers: `fri add-teacher Ida Stankovianska` ...
-3. add classes
+3. add classes: `fri add-class "AR1A3"` ...
-4. create timetable with relation data
+4. create timetable with relation data: `fri add-timetable pravde AR1A3 stanko P thu 8 2` ...
+   > Note that during timetable creating you can use just some part of word, not whole word.
+But it has to be unique across all subjects/teachers.
+Classes you have to write exact.

 ## ToDo